ThatGuySam/vumbnail/README.md

-# Latest Facebook Live
+# Facebook MP4 Server

-Gets the latest Live Stream from a Facebook Page.
+Get's the MP4 URL of a public Facebook video.

 Caches for 5 minutes(set as 300 seconds) which can be updated from /now.json in the root directory.